5genesis/Dispatcher/README.md

 ##### ELCM enabler

+- Validation of Experiment descriptor
+- Retrieve stored experiments from the database
 - Launch experiment (create)
 - Cancel execution
 - Get execution logs

-##### Validator enabler

-- Validation service: Validate Experiment descriptor, VNFD or NSD as a standalone service
-- Retrieve stored experiments from the database
-- Validate and onboard directly the Experiment descriptor in the ELCM, and the VNF descriptor or the NS descriptor in the NFVO

 ## How the authentication works